syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 #### Display attribute

-The order of the editors in the group can be changed by using attributes.
-You can set the order of data form items in group by using the `Order` property along with `GroupName` property in `Display` attribute.
+The order of the editors in the group is changed by using attributes.
+Set the order of the data form items in the group by using the `Order` property along with the `GroupName` property in the `Display` attribute.

 {% tabs %}
 {% highlight C# %}